freebayes/freebayes/README.md

 * **Variant quality recalibration is avoided** by incorporating a number of metrics, such as read placement bias and allele balance, directly into the Bayesian model.
 (Our upcoming publication will discuss this in more detail.)

 A minimal pre-processing pipeline similar to that described in "Calling variants" should be sufficient for most uses.
-For more information, please refer to a recent post by Brad Chapman [on minimal BAM preprocessing methods](http://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/).
+For more information, please refer to a post by Brad Chapman [on minimal BAM preprocessing methods](http://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/).

 ## Development